AdaCore/gnatstudio/docs/users_guide/extending.rst

   Like :file:`%p`, but the full name of the project file (directory and base name).

-GPS preserves the indentation of the alias when it's expanded.
+GPS preserves the indentation of the alias when it is expanded.
 All lines are indented the same as the alias name.
 You can override this default behavior by selecting the checkbox :guilabel:`Indent source editor after expansion`.
 In that case, GPS replaces the name of the alias by its